Kaytee Timothy Biscuits Baked Carrot Treat – Product Review

 About Kaytee Timothy Biscuits Baked Carrot Treat

-Undoubtedly, bunnies have a desire for eating carrots because of the sweet taste.
+Undoubtedly, bunnies have a desire for eating carrots because of their sweet taste.
 These carrot-flavored biscuits are a good source of protein and fiber for young rabbits.

 A playtime serving occasionally gives your bunny some refreshment and a variation from their daily diet.

-These tasty treats biscuits are made of wheat flour, wheat middling, ground wheat, sun-dried timothy grass hay, flax seeds, alfalfa meal, soy extracts, and dehydrated carrots.
+These tasty treat biscuits are made of wheat flour, wheat middling, ground wheat, sun-dried timothy grass hay, flax seeds, alfalfa meal, soy extracts, and dehydrated carrots.

-While these are the main ingredients, there are some other healthy ingredients and micro-nutrients added in these snacks to make a balanced rabbit food.
+While these are the main ingredients, there are some other healthy ingredients and micro-nutrients added to these snacks to make a balanced rabbit food.